Current UW Student Admission

 Applicants must be enrolled at the UW Seattle campus.

-In an effort to support prospective current UW students who are applying to the Allen School for admission in Autumn quarter, 2023, we are excited to offer the following resources:
+In an effort to support prospective current UW students who are applying to the Allen School, we are excited to offer the following resources:

 Additional Questions & Support